We all automatically believe what we read or we are told without pausing to think about it.

 The damage that ill-conceived and ill-thought through educational policies can have upon children can be as great as poor medical care, but the effects of it are often not seen by those who posit them.
 Children only have one education.
 They only have one life.

-Socpie.uk “Save our Children from Political Interference” is website that is directed by Howard Gunn that is dedicated to independently representing children’s needs.
-Howard aspiration is that children’s education should be based on proven practices and science in similar way to medicine, even if the outcomes are politically unpalatable or publicly unpopular.
+Socpie.uk “Save our Children from Political Interference” is website that is directed by Howard Gunn B.Ed., M.Ed., who is retired, is dedicated to independently representing children’s needs.
+His aspiration is that children’s education should be based on proven practices and science in similar way to medicine, even if the outcomes are politically unpalatable or publicly unpopular.

 The person in the street often fails to understand that teaching is a deep science.
 An aim of this website is to educate the public.